Braid group symmetries of Grassmannian cluster algebras: Cluster algebras

 \section{Cluster algebras}

-\begin{defn}[Ice quiver] A \emph{quiver} is a finite directed graph $Q$ on the vertex set $[1,n]$, without loops or directed $2$-cyles.
+\begin{defn} A \emph{quiver} is a finite directed graph $Q$ on the vertex set $[1,n]$, without loops or directed $2$-cyles.
 An \emph{extended quiver} is a finite directed graph on the vertex set $[1,n+m]$ without loops or $2$-cycles.
-The last $m$ vertices are desingated as \emph{frozen vertices}, and the first $n$ vertices are designated as \emph{mutable vertices}.
-We disallow arrows between frozen vertices. \end{defn}
+The last $m$ vertices are called \emph{frozen vertices}, and the first $n$ vertices are \emph{mutable vertices}.
+We disallow arrows between frozen vertices.
+The integer $n$ is called the \emph{rank} of the extended quiver. \end{defn}

-Every extended quiver has an \emph{underlying quiver}, namely the one obtained by restricting to the mutable vertices.
-We will denote extended quivers by $\tilde{Q}$ and underlying quivers by~$Q$.
+We denote extended quivers by $\tQ$ and denote by $Q$ their underlying \emph{mutable subquivers} obtained by restricting to the mutable vertices.

-\begin{defn} Let $\tilde{Q}$ be an extended quiver and $k \in [1,n]$ be a mutable vertex.
+\begin{defn} Let $\tilde{Q}$ be an extended quiver and $k \in [1,n]$ a mutable vertex.
 The operation of \emph{quiver mutation in direction $k$} replaces $\tilde{Q}$ by a new extended quiver $\tilde{Q}' = \mu_k(\tilde{Q})$.
 The quiver $\mu_k(\tilde{Q})$ is obtained from $\tilde{Q}$ in three steps: \begin{enumerate} \item For each directed path $i \to k \to j$ of length two through $k$ in $\tQ$, add an arrow $i \to j$ (do not perform this step if both of $i$ and $j$ are frozen). \item Reverse the direction of all arrows incident to vertex $k$. \item Remove any oriented $2$-cycles created in performing steps~1 and~2. \end{enumerate} \end{defn}

-Mutation commutes with the operation of restricting to the underlying quiver (i.e., deleting the frozen vertices).
+Mutation commutes with the operation of restricting to mutable subquivers.
 Furthermore, $\mu_k^2(\tilde{Q}) = \tilde{Q}$ for any mutable vertex~$k$.

 \begin{defn}[Seed] Let $\mcf$ be a field isomorphic to a field of rational functions in $n+m$ variables.
 A \emph{seed in $\mcf$} is a pair $(\tQ,\mathbf{x})$ where $\tQ$ is an extended quiver on $n+m$ variables, and $\mathbf{x} = (x_1,\dots,x_n; x_{n+1},\dots,x_{n+m})$ is a transcendence basis for $\mcf$.
 The elements $x_{n+1},\dots,x_{n+m}$ are called \emph{frozen variables}.
 The set $\{x_1,\dots,x_n\}$ is a \emph{cluster}, and the set $\{x_1,\dots,x_{n+m}\}$ is an \emph{extended cluster}. \end{defn}